Nietecht/mille-feuille-opinions/topics/onCommands.md

 > **NOTE**:  Add reference to CQRS/CQS ?

-When we talk about Commands we have to talk in which light they are mostly used and then CQS (or CQRS) springs most to the fore.
+When talking about Commands we should consider in which light they are most often used.
+The most important trigger for most people is the desire to implement CQS or even CQRS. [^cqrsNotEasy]

+> **NOTE**: Add remark that CQS commands, don't have to be a thing in you application.
+It is simply about keeping the modifying operations separate from the reading(querying) operations.

 > **NOTE**:  Add reference to Domain